shnishiyama/smtt-composition/README.md

 ## TODOs

 * rewrite to use vector as list
+* rewrite to be able to apply other constructors to ATT
 * add more examples
 * add more tests
 * add benchmarks